Piepongwong/posting-react/README.md

 So why is this method all the way at the bottom?
 Well, nowadays most of the applications are often deployed as small units called services.
 The term for that is <a href="https://martinfowler.com/articles/microservices.html"> microservice architecture </a>.
 So normally your back-end would run on another domain than your front-end, your database or your file server (like Cloudinary).
 Besides, you're going to stumble upon CORS errors sooner or later anyways. ;) It's usefull to know how they are caused and how to deal with them.

+## **Questions**
+* If you run your react dev server with `HTTPS=true npm start` and you run your local backend normally, would you get a CORS error?
+Why would you/won't you?
+* If you get a CORS error, why wouldn't that show up in the network tab of your dev tools?
+Where does it show instead?
+* Take a look at the following .env.development variable for your react app:
+    ```
+        REACT_APP_API=localhost:3000
+    ```
+    Why would this likely cause a CORS error?
+What part of the origin is missing?

 ### Further readings:

 * <a href="https://martinfowler.com/articles/microservices.html"> Microservice architecture </a> (Martin Fowler is a leading figure in software architecture)